nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 Exercise 4: Deploy an application
 ============================================

-- In NGINX Controller, login as DevOps of your site
+- In NGINX Controller, login as DevOps owner of your site
     - email:  devops{{ site_ID }}@f5cloudbuilder.dev
     - password: NGINXC0ntroller!